-Governing Board and Citizens Oversight Committee Sonora School District Sonora, California
+Governing Board and Citizens' Oversight Committee Sonora School District Sonora, California

-We were engaged to conduct a performance audit of the Sonora School District (the District), Proposition 39 General Obligation Bond funds including activity in the County Schools Facilities Fund for the year ended June 30, 2012.
+We were engaged to conduct a performance audit of the Sonora School District (the District), Building Fund funds for the year ended June 30, 2013.

 We conducted this performance audit in accordance with the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusion based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our conclusions based on our audit objectives.